Self-Defense for Claims Stemming from Domestic Violence

 The conduct of a person acting in self-defense is measured by an objective standard that must be applied to the facts and circumstances as they appeared at the time of the altercation to the one acting in self-defense.
 Additionally, one who acts in self-defense is not held to the same course of conduct that might have been expected had the person been afforded an opportunity to “cool down” or cool thought as to possibilities, probabilities, and alternatives.
 While often applied and associated as a defense in criminal proceedings, Florida, “Stand Your Ground Statutes” by their language provide immunity from civil action to a person who uses or threatens to use force as permitted by the act and therefore may be applied to grant immunity to civil prosecution from an assault/battery-defendant under certain circumstances.

 By way of example, under Florida’s “Stand Your Ground Laws,” a person is justified in using or threatening to use deadly force if he or she reasonably believes that using or threatening to use such force is necessary to prevent imminent death or great bodily harm to himself or herself or another; or to prevent the imminent commission of a forcible felony.
 Notably, a person who uses or threatens to use deadly force in accordance with the applicable provision does not have a duty to retreat and has the right to stand his or her ground if the person using or threatening to use the deadly force is not engaged in a criminal activity and is in a place where he or she has a right to be.
 Furthermore, a provision of the Stand Your Ground Law provides that a person is justified in using or threatening to use force, except deadly force, against another when and to the extent that the person reasonably believes that such conduct is necessary to defend himself or herself or another against the other’s imminent use of unlawful force, and a person who uses or threatens to use force in accordance with the provision does not have a duty to retreat before using or threatening to use such force.
-Entire cases often turn on this “immanency” component of the Stand Your Ground Laws which is why it is so important to have a lawyer well-versed in both civil and criminal cases to help assist you in battery related charges or claims.
+Entire cases often turn on this “immanency” component of the Stand Your Ground Laws which is why it is so important to have a attorney well-versed in both civil and criminal cases to help assist you in battery related charges or claims.

 As eluded to in the beginning of this article, Court that it has been held that neither res judicata nor collateral estoppel applied to preclude a victim’s civil prosecution suit alleging assault even though the alleged assailant was previously found to be immune from criminal assault prosecution pursuant to the Stand Your Ground Law since the critical element that was missing as to both doctrines was mutuality of the parties because the State, not the victim, was the opposing party to the assailant in the criminal prosecution.
 If you have been charged by the State with Battery or believe you have a claim against another as a Plaintiff or have had a claim brought against you as a Defendant, call Meldon Law today for a free consultation at 800-373-8000.